octobanana/m8/README.md

 ```

 Now let's define our macro.
-The `./src/m8/macros_custom.cc` file is where custom macros can be defined.
+The `./src/m8/macros_custom.cc` file is where custom macros can be defined:
 ```cpp
 void macros(M8& m8)
 {